-- Please note that the full supplied log files will be published as part of a successful certification and these may contain private keys, or other potentially sensitive data, that are part of the test configuration, so it is recommended to deactivate clients / revoke keys prior to submitting your results.
+Please note that the full supplied log files will be published as part of a successful certification and these may contain client credentials, private keys, and other potentially sensitive data that are part of the test configuration, so it is recommended to deactivate any configurations and clients and revoke keys as necessary prior to submitting your results.

-ProseWare-Humongous_Identity-RP-FAPI-RW-ID2-OAuth-MTLS-1-Apr-2019.zip.
-If you instead tested with private_key_jwt client authentication, the filename should be like
+ProseWare-Humongous_Identity-FAPI-RW-RP-MTLS-1-Apr-2019.zip.
+If you instead tested with private_key_jwt client authentication, the filename would be like

 - Name of Entity (“Implementer”) Making this Certification: ProseWare

 - Software or Service (“Deployment”) Name & Version #: Humongous Identity 3.14159

 - OpenID Connect Conformance Profile: FAPI R/W RP w/ Private Key

 - Conformance Test Suite Software & Version #: www.certification.openid.net 3.2.1